PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 {{< /note >}}

-On Windows, good practice to avoid over-provisioning is to configure the kubelet with a system reserved memory of at least 2GiB to account for Windows, Kubernetes and container runtime overheads.
+On Windows, good practice to avoid over-provisioning is to configure the kubelet with a system reserved memory of at least 2GiB to account for Windows, PlaidCloud and container runtime overheads.

 #### CPU reservations {#resource-management-cpu}

-To account for CPU use by the operating system, the container runtime, and by Kubernetes host processes such as the kubelet, you can (and should) reserve a percentage of total CPU.
+To account for CPU use by the operating system, the container runtime, and by PlaidCloud host processes such as the kubelet, you can (and should) reserve a percentage of total CPU.
 You should determine this CPU reservation taking account of to the number of CPU cores available on the node.
 To decide on the CPU percentage to reserve, identify the maximum pod density for each node and monitor the CPU usage of